dahanbn/Yet-Another-Launcher/README.md

 The plugin is a rough first version.
 Over time I will try to add the following features:

++ [X] make the package available on [PackageControl](https://packagecontrol.io/)
-+ testing it on Linux and making it work there (it should already work, but it isn't tested yet)
++ [ ] testing it on Linux and making it work there (it should already work, but it isn't tested yet)
-+ testing it on Mac and making it work there (it should already work, but it isn't tested yet)
++ [ ] testing it on Mac and making it work there (it should already work, but it isn't tested yet)
-+ implementing launcher category `file+subl` to open files in the current Sublime Text session
++ [ ] implementing launcher category `file+subl` to open files in the current Sublime Text session
-+ adding support for operating system dependend user settings
++ [ ] adding support for operating system dependend user settings
-+ adding support for launching launchers by launcher names or category
++ [ ] adding support for launching launchers by launcher names or category

 ## Configuration